ywkim/omgpt/README.md

 5. **Streaming Responses**: Get real-time feedback from OMGpt Shell.
 As GPT processes your commands, the responses are streamed back to you, keeping you informed every step of the way.

-6. **Full Output Feature**: If you want to see the full output of the last executed command, simply press Ctrl + F. This will show you the complete standard output or error, providing you with all the details you need.
+6. **Full Output Feature**: If you want to see the full output of the last executed command, simply press Ctrl + O. This will show you the complete standard output or error, providing you with all the details you need.

 7. **Non-Interactive Mode**: OMGpt Shell supports a non-interactive mode, allowing you to use it in scripts or batch jobs, or to execute a single command without entering the interactive shell environment.